 - The star recalls the state motto of the pioneers, "L'etoile du Nord" ("The North Star").

-- Waves represent the state name, "minisota" -- a Native American name which means "sky-tinted water," or “cloudy water.”
+- Waves represent the state name, "minisota" - a Native American name which means "sky-tinted water," or “cloudy water.”
 (Natives demonstrated it to early settlers by dropping milk into water.)

-Thus, the Pioneer legacy is represented by the North Star, the Indian legacy is represented by the waves ("minisota"), and its northern colors reflect the waterways, farmland, and forests pictured in the current flag.
-The star is 5-pointed, in keeping with U.S. tradition and past state flags.
-Its prominence and gold color reflect the "Great Star" pattern in past state flags.
+Thus, the Pioneer legacy is represented by the North Star, the Indian legacy is represented by the waves ("minisota"), and its northern colors reflect the waterways, farmland, and forests pictured in the current legal flag.
+The star is 5-pointed, in keeping with U.S. tradition, as well as current and previous state flags.
+Its prominence and gold color reflect the "Great Star" pattern also found in the legal state flag.